PokemonSanFran/testing-history-2/meta/docs/story.md

 * Giovanni leaves.

 ## VS Garbodor
-* Oak explains that the strike is a coveer for Teamrocket's real plan - they've planted exploding Pokemon at the base of the strucutre, and are looking to blow it up.
+* Oak explains that the strike is a cover for Teamrocket's real plan - they've planted exploding Pokémon at the base of the structure, and are looking to blow it up.
 * Oak is asking Bianca and Zoey for help as the police are keeping protestors at bay, and Oak doesn't want to impact the stock price with the news of a terrorist attack.
-* Bianca and Zoey agree to help, and go into the consutrction site, where Teamrocket and their Pokemon are found around the structure.
+* Bianca and Zoey agree to help, and go into the construction site, where Teamrocket and their Pokémon are found around the structure.
-* Bianca and Zoey split up and defeat the Trainers and knockout the Pokemon, and then report back to Oak.
+* Bianca and Zoey split up and defeat the Trainers and knockout the Pokémon, and then report back to Oak.
 * Oak thanks both Trainers, and suggest they all return to the Compound in Southbay.

 # ACT 2.3